Queens County Farm Museum

-The museum includes the Adriance Farmhouse, a New York City Landmark on the National Register of Historic Places.
-Free guided tours of the farmhouse are offered to the public Saturdays and Sundays year-round.
-Hayrides are offered on weekends from April through October.
-An on-site seasonal farmstand featuring Queens Farm vegetables, herbs, and flowers takes place every Wednesday through Sunday from May through October.
+The site features restored farm buildings, planting fields with 200 types of crops, livestock, and various examples of vintage farm equipment.
+The museum has free admission on most days, though tickets are sold for special event days throughout the year.
+The museum hosts guided tours of the farmhouse, weekend hayrides, and an on-site seasonal farmstand.

 Cornell Farmhouse

 The Cornell Farmhouse was built in 1750 with Dutch and English architectural features.
 The Farmhouse is also known as the Creedmoor Farmhouse Complex or the Adriance Farmhouse.
 It is part of the museum and is owned and operated by the New York City Department of Parks and Recreation (NYC Parks).

 It was listed as a New York City Landmark in 1976, and on the National Register of Historic Places in 1979.